ajs-voices/once-upon-a-dream/scenes/011-pre-date-reflections.md

 He ran his fingers down the goatee before he was in my closet rummaging around for whatever the fuck he liked.
 I was so fucking annoyed at this point I didn't really care that I walked out into my living room in just my boxers.

 My father cleared his throat from behind me.
-"Alex.
+"Zane.
 If I had brought guests..."

 I interrupted his rant at my behavior.
 "If you had brought guests I would have thought you'd do things in the proper order.
 You know, like calling first."
 I shuffled to the coffee maker and started a pot.
 I was drained.
 I glanced at the time on the coffee pot and groaned.
 8:30 again... what the fuck!
 "Dad, what do you want.
 I covered a security shift last night I want to go back to bed."